josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9 a script that sets the mode of the file
-11 a script that adds execute permission to all subdirectories of the current directory 12 a script that creates a directory in working directory
+11 a script that adds execute permission to all subdirectories of the current directory 12 a script that creates a directory in working directory 13 a script that changes the group owner